dd32/td-gh-ex/readme.txt

 Alhena Lite is distributed under the terms of the GPLv2 or later

 == Changelog ==

+= 2.4.3 =
+Release date - December, 16 - 2019

+* Removed: Google+ button, this service has been discontinued
+* Edit - Code optimized

 = 2.4.2 =
 Release date - November, 25 - 2019